Gous0786/medconnect/INSTALLATION.md

    - Check package.json files for consistency

 4. **CORS Issues**:
-   - Ensure the frontend URL is included in the allowed origins in server.js
+   - Ensure the frontend URL is included in the allowed origins in server.js its port 5001 for frontend and 5000  for backend by the way

 ## Additional Setup Options